CUH Logo

 Medical professionals and scientists involved in research, and those working with patients affected by these forms of disease, need to study the tissue in detail, and this can only be achieved after death.

-The donation of brain, spinal cord (if applicable), pituitary tissue and CSF after death is a big decision and needs to be discussed with family and friends.
-Advice is available from the Cambridge Brain Bank (CBB) research nurse who would be very happy to discuss any concerns or questions you or your family may have.
+Brain donation is a big decision and should be discussed with family and friends.
+Advice is available from the Cambridge Brain Bank (CBB) research nurse who would be very happy to discuss or refer any concerns or questions you or your family/friend may have.

 Why is tissue needed for medical research?